Can investing in your career provide more financial benefits than investing in the financial markets? Maybe...

 If you’re already in college or university (whether you’re a freshman, sophomore, or junior), you can and should still do everything on this list if you haven’t done so already.
 Just because you didn’t read this article before you started college (it might not have been around then) doesn’t mean that it’s too late do do the important and useful things above - it’s never too late to do the right things and it’s surely not too late for a young college student like yourself to move forward in your life and make some wise moves.

-Here are the notes I took from a lecture during my first year in grad school on presentation fundamentals.
+Here are the notes from a lecture during on presentation fundamentals.
 The lecture was given by a professor who has a PhD in English literature as well as an MBA and who is somewhat of an expert when it comes to technical and non-technical communication in various forms.
 The notes are not very formal, do not articulate all of the information given in the lecture, and are intended primarily to be a starting point for learning about how to craft high quality presentations.

 I'm at the gym waiting for a buddy of mine to show up and workout with me.
 After a long day at work I didn't want to workout.
 I wanted to go home and rest or basically do anything but exercise.
 However, I made plans with my friend already and I didn't want to experience that feeling you get when you break a promise to yourself, so I somehow made it to the gym.
 Sitting here in the gym's lobby waiting for my friend to arrive I remembered a quote I heard before, although I am not sure who said it originally.
 I tried to search for the quote on Google but it seems that it is attributed to many individuals.